-- Reduction in the unnecessary trips of vehicles and hence the fuel consumption. - Monitoring of the lighting to avoid switching on at the areas when not in operation. - Enhancement of maintenance for air-conditioning system as well as control of its operating temperature and frequency. - Promotion of employees' awareness for shutting down equipment when not in use. - Minimization of the number of business trips or the number of staff involved, through the substitution by phone or video conference.
+- o Reduction in the unnecessary trips of vehicles and hence the fuel consumption. - o Monitoring of the lighting to avoid switching on at the areas when not in operation. - Enhancement of maintenance for air-conditioning system as well as control of its operating temperature and frequency. - o Promotion of employees' awareness for shutting down equipment when not in use. - o Minimization of the number of business trips or the number of staff involved, through the substitution by phone or video conference.

-For the Reporting Period until 31 December 2021, the Group's GHG sources, and their emission volumes and intensities were listed as follows:
+For the Reporting Period until 31 December 2022, the emission volumes and intensities of the main GHG emission sources of the Group were listed as follows:

-GHG Emission Source Unit Total Consumption by The Group
+GHG Emission Source Unit Year 2021 Year 2022

-Gasoline consumption (liter) 68,818
+Gasoline consumption (liter) 68,818 50,784

-Diesel oil consumption (liter) 1,687,481
+Diesel oil consumption (liter) 1,687,481 1,318,421

-Electricity consumption (kWh) 2,599,112
+Electricity consumption (kWh) 2,599,112 2,214,806

-LPG consumption (megajoule) 32,795
+LPG consumption (megajoule) 32,795 4,671

-Acetylene consumption (kilogram) 1,729
+Acetylene consumption (kilogram) 1,729 1,462

-Carbon dioxide fire extinguisher consumption (kilogram) 1,340

-Total GHG emission (tonne carbon dioxide equivalent) 7,038
+Total GHG emission (tonne carbon dioxide equivalent) 7, 038 4, 900

-Number of employees (person) 101
+Number of employees 1 (person) 101 92

-GHG emission intensity (tonne carbon dioxide equivalent / person) 69.69
+GHG emission intensity (tonne carbon dioxide equivalent / person) 69.69 53.26

-&lt;sup>1 The calculation for intensity was based on the monthly average number of persons under direct employment, which did not include those employees who were recruited to work at the Group's operating regions in the form of labour subcontracting (excluding those employees in the Macau projects of the Group).
+1 The calculation for intensity was based on the monthly average number of persons under direct employment, which did not include those employees who were recruited to work at the Group's operating regions in the form of labour subcontracting (excluding those employees in the Macau projects of the Group).